PeerW/PeerW/README.md

 -  👨‍💻 Currently, an Advanced-Data Analytics student worker at Vestas

-- 🔭 I’m currently working on [Data Science Project - Predicting stocks using SoMe](https://github.com/DataScienceProjectUni/PredictStockusingRedditandTwitter)
+- 🔭 I’m currently working on [Data Science Project - Predicting stocks using SoMe](https://github.com/DataScienceProjectUni/PredictStockusingRedditandTwitter) and CNN applications.

 - 🌱 I’m currently learning about Neural Networks, NLP, and Customer Analytics